vtex-apps/menu/docs/README.md

 2. Add the `vtex.menu@2.x:menu` block to the [store header](https://github.com/vtex-apps/store-header/blob/master/store/interfaces.json) template.

-3. To build the store's menu options, you need to configure the `menu-item` blocks.
-These can be declared in two different ways in `vtex.menu@2.x:menu`: as children or as props.
-The advantage of this latest `menu-item` configuration compared is that Site Editor can be used to edit the blocks.
+3. Configure the `menu-item` blocks to build the store menu options.
+These can be declared in two ways in `vtex.menu@2.x:menu`: as children or as props.
+The advantage of the second type of `menu-item` configuration is that Site Editor can be used to edit the blocks.

 ### `menu-item` as children